thegetty/quire-docs/CONTRIBUTING.md

 **Propose/Write an Article for the Website:** We’re always interested in adding articles about specific aspects of working in Quire to our [Learn](https://quire.getty.edu/learn/) knowledge base.
 Maybe you have some tips on modifying shortcodes or styling with CSS in the custom.css.

-**Translate the Documentation:** The Quire community is global, and we hope to be able to continue to expand access to Quire, including non-English speakers.
+**Translate the Documentation:** The Quire community is global, and we hope to be able to continue to expand access to Quire, including to non-English speakers.
 If you are interested in translating our documentation or even just sections of the documentation, we'd love to talk to you about it.

 >If this is your first time contributing and you don't know where to start, check the [issue tracker](https://github.com/thegetty/quire-docs/issues) for posts that include the “good first issues” label.
 These are small and approachable edits we could use your help with!